Lemon Raspberry Layer Cake

 Wipe off the cake ring and place it in the center of a sheet pan lined with parchment paper or silpat.
 Use a strip of acetate to line the inside of the cake ring.
 Use scraps from the leftover cake to place in the ring and press together in a flat, even layer.

 Spread about 1/2-3/4 cup of the lemon curd over the cake in an even layer.

 Spread half of the raspberry curd over the lemon curd in an even layer.

 Gently tuck a second strip of acetate between the cake ring and the top 1/4-inch of the first strip of acetate.
 Set a cake round on top of the raspberry curd, and repeat the layering process once more of the two curds.

 Place the remaining cake layer onto top of the raspberry curd.
 To finish, make the whipped cream.
 Pour the heavy cream, confectioners' sugar and vanilla extract into a small bowl.
 Us an electric mixer and whip the cream until stiff peaks form.
 Spread the whipped cream over the top cake layer.
 Transfer the assembled cake to the freezer and let chill and set over night.

 At least 3 hours before you are ready to serve, remove the pan from the freezer, pop the cake out of the cake ring, and peel away the acetate layers.
-Transfer to a cake platter and defrost for at least 3 hours.
+Transfer to a cake round and platter and defrost for at least 3 hours.
 Top the cake with fresh raspberries right before slicing and serving.